 Describe the association that you have decided to examine and key words you found helpful in your search.
-List (using EndNote) at least 5 of the more appropriate references that you have found and read.
+List at least 5 of the more appropriate references that you have found and read (TO RECEIVE CREDIT, YOU MUST USE ENDNOTE FOR THIS ASSIGNMENT).
 Describe findings and interesting themes that you have uncovered and list a tentative research question or two that you hope to pursue.
 Be brief and use bullets to cover these details.
-The example above are a model for this assignment.
+Post this on your blog site.